China’s biometrics sector faces interesting hurdles but it’s not slowing soon

 Caixin editors talked to many indigenous industry sources (several of which go unnamed, unfortunately) and found that sources of capital — including IPOs in the United States — could become scarce for China’s leading facial recognition providers.

 Investors are beginning to question AI’s short- and mid-term prospects based on trends, some of which would not raise an eyebrow in Silicon Valley but are making some in China nervous.

-For instance, the four’s revenue is modest, which has managers at leading AI firms doing something they have so far been able to avoid — cutting costs.
-Caixin reports that CloudWalk and Yitu plan to cut costs aggressively enough to product profits in five years.
+For instance, the four’s revenues are modest, which has managers at leading AI firms doing something they have so far been able to avoid — cutting costs.
+Caixin reports that CloudWalk and Yitu plan to cut costs aggressively enough to project profits in five years.